pes18fan/site/README.md

 # site

-Yet another update for my site, moving from static HTML & CSS to Astro.
-This time, there's a blog.
+Personal site.
+Created using the Astro static site generator.

-My aim here is still to have zero JavaScript on the clientside.
+Aims to have zero or as low JavaScript as possible on the client.